John61590/OkCupidAndroid/README.md

 This application uses networking/AsyncTask to download the JSON file at https://okcupid.com/matchSample.json If this file is removed from the website, the application will not show anything in the grid view of matches.

+# Contributor(s)

+Developed by John Bohne.

 # License

 Anyone can do whatever they want with it.

+AOSP libraries and Picasso (Square library) are used in this application.